Diederik Kingma

 - Current public role: research on large-scale machine learning at Anthropic, according to Kingma's personal biography, which lists the role as 2024 to current.

-- Earlier roles: founding team and research scientist at OpenAI from 2015 to 2018; research scientist at Google Brain and DeepMind from 2018 to 2024; PhD at the University of Amsterdam under Max Welling.
+- Earlier roles: OpenAI founding-team member and research scientist from 2015 to 2018; research scientist at Google Brain and DeepMind from 2018 to 2024; PhD at the University of Amsterdam under Max Welling.

 - Technical layer: the mathematics and training machinery behind modern generative models rather than only a single public product.